Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 The fit parameters are given in Table~\ref{tab:Pelparam} and the resulting phase shift is shown in Fig.~\ref{fig:p32wavephase} against the data as a dashed curve whose uncertainties are covered by the orange band.
 Note that the phase shift is tiny and positive near threshold, ensuring a very small but positive scattering length, it then crosses zero around 0.75 GeV and becomes negative, describing the existing scattering data, which lies above 1 GeV.
 The fitted $\chi^2/dof=1.2$.

 \underline{$P^{1/2}$ partial wave}\\

-In this case we use the very same parameterization we introduced in \cite{Pelaez:2016tgi}, which follows the generic forms discussed in subsection \ref{subsec:generalforms} above.
-However, we will slightly modify the choice of data to be fit in the elastic region, whereas we will keep the same choice in the inelastic region.
+In this case, we use the very same parameterization we introduced in \cite{Pelaez:2016tgi}, which follows the generic forms discussed in subsection \ref{subsec:generalforms} above.
+However, we will slightly modify the choice of data to be fitted in the elastic region, whereas we will keep the same choice in the inelastic region.

-Let us start describing the fit to the elastic region, i.e. $s\leq{(m_{\eta}+m_K)^2}$, which is dominated by the $K^*(892)$.
+Let us start describing the fit to the elastic region, i.e. $s\leq{(m_{\eta}+m_K)^2}$, which, as seen in Fig~\ref{fig:pwavedata}, is dominated by the $K^*(892)$.
 We use again the conformal parameterization of \cite{Pelaez:2016tgi}, with just three conformal parameters, namely:

-Note we have explicitly factorized $(m_r^2-s)$ so that the phase crosses $\pi/2$ at the energy of the peak associated to the $K^*(892)$ resonance, which, as seen in Fig~\ref{fig:pwavedata}, dominates the elastic region.
+Note we have explicitly factorized $(m_r^2-s)$ so that the phase crosses $\pi/2$ at the energy of the peak associated with the $K^*(892)$ resonance.
 At $s=m_r^2$ the phase shift reaches 90$^\degree$.
 As explained in section \ref{app:conformal}, the constants $\alpha$ and $s_0$, which define the conformal variable, are fixed from the choice of the center of the expansion and the highest energy of the fit to be